top of page

 Agios Sostis

 On the other side of Laganas bay, definitely more quiet with all the luxuries you can think of.
 Laganas is close to so many things so this is a great jump off point to all other areas of the island.
 Agios Sostis is the quite brother to Laganas.
-Pictures is Cameo island which is available to explore for 5euro.
+Pictured is Cameo island which is available to explore for 5euro.
 It used to be a night club in the 80’s.

 Porto Koukla and Keri